-Audit includes the audit of our annual financial statements, the review of our unaudited condensed consolidated interim financial statements, and related accounting consultation.
+Audit Fees include the audit of our annual financial statements, the review of our unaudited condensed consolidated interim financial statements, and related accounting consultation.

-Audit-Related includes audits of our pension plans and supplemental audit and review procedures conducted during the course of the year.
+Audit-Related Fees include audits of our pension plans and supplemental audit and review procedures conducted during the course of the year.

-Tax consists of tax compliance, tax advisory and tax planning and structuring services.
+Tax Fees consist of tax compliance, tax advisory and tax planning and structuring services.

-All Other Fees consists of other products and services provided by our auditors including, but not limited to, audit services relating to the Corporation's annual sustainability report and carbon accounting report ("Sustainability Report").
+All Other Fees consists of other products and services provided by our auditors including, but not limited to, services relating to the Corporation's sustainability and carbon accounting reporting ("Sustainability Report").